IanEsteves5/SimpleOfflineCalculator/readme.txt

 Simple Offline Calculator

+The latest release can be found in https://chrome.google.com/webstore/detail/simple-offline-calculator/hggicmogahedhllhjjhifddgcphgaggo

 A calculator extension for Google Chrome.
 This extension is 100% open source.

-The latest release can be found in https://chrome.google.com/webstore/detail/simple-offline-calculator/hggicmogahedhllhjjhifddgcphgaggo

 Features
- - A popup browser action containing a simple calculator
+ - A simple calculator with many mathematical functions
+ - A 2D graphing calculator that can plot multiple functions simultaneously
  - No idle processes (no performance hit while it's not being used)
- - Functions plotting
  - A debug page that shows the parse tree and other information

 Suggestions are always welcome :)